soxueren/atsd/integration/pentaho/report-designer/README.md

 - Edit `tables=TABLE_NAME_FILTER` in `Custom Connection URL` field
 - SET `TABLE_NAME_FILTER` to your table name filter

-`TABLE_NAME_FILTER` is a list of comma-separated metrics or metric expressions to be displayed as tables in the MatLab Database Browser.
+`TABLE_NAME_FILTER` is a list of comma-separated metrics or metric expressions to be displayed as tables in the Pentaho Report Designer.

 `TABLE_NAME_FILTER` examples:
 - `%java%` for metrics that contains word `java`